xEvheMary/MI-BCI-UnityKart/README.md

 1. Run the game
 2. Set the training options (number of laps, type of recording)
 3. Start the game, it will go to the wait screen
+4. Run OpenVibe Acquisition Server.
+Connect your EEG device using the application.
+(Driver used is usually LSL)
-4. Run Openvibe, and open the record scenario (either the demo for testing (LSLRecord-Demo) or the real recording scenario (LSLRecord))
+5. Run Openvibe Designer, and open the record scenario (either the demo for testing (LSLRecord-Demo) or the real recording scenario (LSLRecord))
-5. Start the scenario
+6. Start the scenario
-6. The game will automatically start after the baseline time (baseline time is set on the scenario's lua stimulator box)
+7. The game will automatically start after the baseline time (baseline time is set on the scenario's lua stimulator box)

 ## Test Mode
 1. Run the game
 2. Set the game options (number of laps, free mode toggle)
 3. Start the game, it will go to the wait screen
+4. Run OpenVibe Acquisition Server.
+Connect your EEG device using the application.
+(Driver used is usually LSL)
-4. Run OpenVibe. open the real-time scenario (either the demo for testing (LSLControl-Demo) or the real one for recording)
+5. Run OpenVibe Designer. open the real-time scenario (either the demo for testing (LSLControl-Demo) or the real one for recording)
-5. Start the scenario
+6. Start the scenario
-6. The game will automatically start after the baseline time
+7. The game will automatically start after the baseline time

 # Other
 The game also has some options that can be changed to suit your objective (not fully utilized for now).